Chewy and delicious toasted.

 - 1 1/2 c warm water plus 1 tbsp of honey

 - Mix flour, salt, and yeast together in large glass bowl (metal spoils the yeast).

 - Mix warm water and honey until honey dissolves.
 Water temperature should be 120 – 130F.
 Measure with candy thermometer.

 - Add water mixture to dry ingredients and stir together.
 Dough should be very wet and sticky.
 Add water sparingly until you reach this consistency.

 - Let mixture rise in a glass bowl covered in plastic wrap for 3-4 hours in a warm place.
 Dough needs to double in size.
 I use my oven at 95F.

 - After rising you can bake the bread (see steps below) OR put it in the fridge for a minimum of 8 hours and a maximum of 3 days.
 Leaving it in the fridge adds more flavour to the bread as the yeast does more work with the sugar and gluten.
 If you put it in the fridge, bring it out about 1 hour before baking to allow dough to come to room temperature.

 - About 45 minutes before you are ready to bake the bread, put the empty Dutch Oven (with the lid on) in the oven and heat the oven to 450F degrees.
 It will take 30 minutes at 450F for Dutch Oven to come up to temperature.

-- Put the ball of dough with the parchment paper into a clean glass bowl.
+- Put the ball of dough on parchment paper and into a clean glass bowl or loaf pan.